Prazu2511/NLP_end-to-end_pipeline/README.md

 *Feed Forward Neural Network:*

-(i) The dataset (multiclass_calls_dataset_with_rand.csv) where the text labels are converted into numerical features using TF-IDF vectorizer
+* The dataset (multiclass_calls_dataset_with_rand.csv) where the text labels are converted into numerical features using TF-IDF vectorizer

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer

 ```

-(ii) The MultiLabelBinarizer() converts the labels column (strings) into a binary matrix suitable for multilabel classification i.e. Each label is split by ',' to form a list of             labels for each instance.
+* The MultiLabelBinarizer() converts the labels column (strings) into a binary matrix suitable for multilabel classification i.e. Each label is split by ',' to form a list of             labels for each instance.
 ```python
 mlb = MultiLabelBinarizer()
   ```

-(iii) Splitting the dataset into 80% training set and 20% testing set.
+* Splitting the dataset into 80% training set and 20% testing set.
 ```python
 X_train, X_val, y_train, y_val = train_test_split(X, y, test_size=0.2, random_state=42)
 ```

-(iv) A fully connected neural network is used:
+* A fully connected neural network is used:
 * Input layer, two hidden layers with 512 neurons and ReLU activation function, and an Output layer with sigmoid function.
 * Dropout layer is used to prevent overfitting by randomly deactivating 50% of neurons during training.
 ```python